 Good instructions should tell you what you need to have and what you need to know in order to complete the chart successfully.

-If the answer is “No,” then understand that you may encounter issues that result in the finished piece looking differently than the picture provided.
+If the answer is “No,” then understand that you may encounter issues that result in the finished piece looking different to the picture provided.

 Most of us don’t want to be surprised in the middle of stitching a chart.
 If you proceed with stitching a computer-generated chart, at least you’ve done due diligence.
 Don’t ever be afraid of asking as many questions as it takes to make you feel confident about the chart you hope to stitch.

-Thank you Katherine for your time and for all the information you provided us with!
-This will definitely come in handy for a lot of us who can’t find the perfect design we have in mind!
+Thank you Katherine for your time and for all the information you provided.
+This will definitely come in handy for a lot of us who can’t find the perfect design!